Learn how to order low carb McDonald’s.

 For this review, I went back ordered a few other entrees including a bunless Big Mac.

 It looks small outside of its bun, but tastes delicious.
 The tender beef patties, shredded lettuce, melted cheese, and Big Mac sauce all combined to make this one of the best low carb fast food entrees I’ve eaten.

 Wonder how many carbs are in a Big Mac with no bun?
 There are 7 carbs and 330 calories.
 It’s a good low carb option.
 The only problem is that you’ll need to order two Big Macs to fill up.

 I also ordered a bunless Artisanal Chicken Sandwich with extra bacon and some mayo.
 I never really get excited about chicken entrees but this was really good.

 The added bacon and mayo offsets the blandness of grilled chicken.
-One piece of feedback for McDonald’s: I wish that they’d chop up the chicken a little and put it on shredded lettuce so I could eat this like a salad.
+One piece of feedback for McDonald’s: I wish they’d chop up the chicken breast and put it on shredded lettuce so I could eat this like a salad.
 Sonic does this surprisingly well.

 I went back again and ordered breakfast since I figured many people would be interested in ordering a low carb McDonald’s breakfast.
 As a practitioner of intermittent fasting, I rarely eat breakfast, but I did so for you, dear reader.

 For breakfast, I ordered one bunless Egg McMuffin, one biscuit-less Sausage & Egg Cheese biscuit, and one biscuit-less Bacon, Egg & Cheese biscuit.